Johnny1111111/Java/README.md

 goes first.
 The result is used for the first move.
 (Done.
 Checked on Nov.21.2022)

 2. A feature whereby the current player is indicated on the display.
 (Done.
 Checked on Nov.21.2022)

+3. A feature that displays the pip number of every point on the board.
+The pip numbers should change depending on which player’s turn it is.(Done.
+Checked on Nov.22.2022)

+4. A feature which lists all legal moves after the dice roll and allows the user to enter a letter code for the desired move.
+The board should be updated to reflect the move selected.
+All hits and bear off should be applied.
+All rules of backgammon should be considered.(Not done)

+5. A “pip” command which reports the pip count for both players.(Done.
+Checked on Nov.24.2022)

+6. A “hint” command which lists all allowed commands.
+The list should exclude the commands for testing.(Done.
+Checked on Nov.25.2022)

+7. A feature whereby the syntax of the commands entered are checked.
+An appropriate error message is generated if the command is invalid.(Done.
+Checked on Nov.26.2022)

+8. A feature that detects when the game is over and announces the winner of a game.(Done.
+Checked on Nov.26.2022)